 Common Name: Yin Yang Huo

-Epimedium sagittatum is a Perennial up to 0.50 metres tall.
+Epimedium sagittatum is a perennial plant that can grow up to 0.50 metres tall.

 E. Asia - China.